 Love and marriage, that’s what!
 And, improbable as it seems, women as equal partners to men in the workforce.

 As I noted in my last post, controversies about gender roles span the ages and resurrect themselves in varying incarnations from one century to the next.
-This recurring cycle deserves a label; and ‘temporal intersectionality’ captures its essence better than anything.
+This recurring cycle deserves a label, and ‘temporal intersectionality’ captures its essence better than anything.
 Nowhere is temporal intersectionality more manifest than in several works created by Tolstoy and Sinatra, the protagonists of this piece.
 In his novella, The Kreutzer Sonata (1889) and its 1892 explanatory Postface, Tolstoy offers a despairingly corrosive “Nyet!” to the possibility of genuine love and marriage.
 Animal appetite is what it’s all about and no mountain of romantic platitudes is high enough to mask the sordid reality underlying the relationship between men and women.
 And if marriage is a sham, what is Tolstoy telling us about men and women at work?
 (See the upcoming part 2 to this post.)

 Sinatra, by contrast, presents a vigorous counterpoint to Tolstoy’s melancholic perspective.
 With the upbeat Love and Marriage (1955), one of his biggest hit songs, Sinatra meets Tolstoy head-on.
 In the Sinatran paradigm, love and marriage are not only possible, but they go together like a horse and carriage: you can’t have one without the other.
 Trying to separate them is an illusion that only can breed confusion.

 The preconceptions undergirding Tolstoy’s and Sinatra’s works clash sharply.
-While Tolstoy’s harsh views preclude the active participation of women in the workplace, Sinatra’s presages an openness to partnership between the genders both at home and at work, and reflects a more progressive viewpoint than that of the superficially sophisticated Tolstoy.
+While Tolstoy’s harsh views preclude the active participation of women in the workplace, Sinatra’s presages an openness to a partnership between the genders both at home and at work and reflects a more progressive viewpoint than that of the superficially sophisticated Tolstoy.
 Ideas do have consequences.

 The Kreutzer Sonata, a brief overview